Air curtains for home (or wind curtains) are specialized HVAC devices that separate conditioned air and unconditioned air.

-Air curtains (or air doors) are specialized HVAC devices that separate conditioned air and unconditioned air.
-Additionally, they prevent insects, flies, smoke, and dust to come through the door.
+Air curtains also prevent insects, flies, smoke, and dust to come through the door.

-We can all agree that running an air conditioner is pretty much useless if we have an open door, right?
-All the cool air will just escape out and the hot summer air will enter the room.
+We can all agree that running an air conditioner is pretty much useless if we have an open door.
+All the cool air will escape out, and the hot summer air will enter the room.
 It would be a waste.

 That’s why we close the doors and windows when turning the AC on.
 But what if we need to have that door open?

 Take a restaurant, for example.
 The AC inside is working great, but every time a new customer opens the door, the conditioned cool air leaves the restaurant.
 Hot air, flies, mosquitoes, dust, and smoke enter the restaurant.

 The purpose of installing the air curtain over the door is to create an invisible but effective barrier to keep the inside air cold and clean.
 In short, it protects the work already done by the air conditioner: